tekviziondev/aws-projects/README.md

 <br>5.
 Under Amazon Lex section, select the region of your Amazon Lex bot from Region drop-down, select the bot that you created from the Bot drop-down, select the alias name from the drop-down, and click Add Amazon Lex Bot to use the Lex Bot in the contact flow.
 <br>6.
 Under Aws Lambda section, select the Lambda Function that you created in your account and click Add Lambda Function button to use the Lambda Function in the contact flow.
 <br>7.
 After this, you can use the created Lex Bot or External Lambda Function in the Contact Flow blocks of "Invoke AWS Lambda function" and "Amazon Lex" in "Getparticipant Input."
+https://docs.aws.amazon.com/connect/latest/adminguide/amazon-lex.html (for amzon lex) and https://docs.aws.amazon.com/connect/latest/adminguide/connect-lambda-functions.html (invoking AWS lambda)

 - **Giving Permissions for the UpdateContactRecordingBehavior Action**
-<br>For the “UpdateContactRecordingBehavior” action, need to give permission for the S3 bucket, where you want to store our SAM Call Recordings.
+<br>For the “UpdateContactRecordingBehavior” action, need to give permission for the S3 bucket, where you want to store our SMA Call Recordings.

-<br>To give the permission in S3 bucket, perform as follows:
+- **To give the permission in S3 bucket, perform as follows:**
 <br>1.
 Open the S3 bucket service in AWS.
   ![image](https://user-images.githubusercontent.com/88785130/205296372-607e1a35-c7aa-4a4f-8e33-9439d8c4be3f.png)